rrgore/file_copier/README.md

-# Port Scanner
+# File Copier

-Build Port Scanner using Rust
+Build a File Copier using Rust